-6.2.10 FDP_SWI_EXT.1 - PSD Switching; FDP_SWI_EXT.2 - PSD Switching Methods; FDP_SWI_EXT.3 - Tied Switching
+6.2.8 FDP\SWI\EXT.1 - PSD Switching; FDP\SWI\EXT.2 - PSD Switching Methods; FDP\SWI\EXT.3 - Tied Switching

-The keyboard, mouse, video, audio, and USB smart card CAC reader ports are always switched together to the same connected computer using a push button on the front of the device or the wired PSD remote control.
+The keyboard, mouse, video, and audio ports are always switched together to the same connected computer using a push button on the front of the device or the wired PSD remote control.
 As such, the keyboard and mouse are always switched together and there are no options to switch peripherals independently from the keyboard and mouse.
 When the PSD is attached to a 2-Port Secure KVM Switch, only pushbuttons numbered 1 and 2 will be detected and functional.
 When the PSD is attached to a 4-Port Secure KVM Switch, only pushbuttons numbered 1, 2, 3, and 4 will be detected and functional.
 When the PSD is attached to an 8-Port Secure KVM Switch, all eight pushbuttons will be detected and functional.
 The TOE does not allow switching to be initiated through automatic port scanning, control through a connected computer, or control through keyboard shortcuts.
-Note that the CAC interface can be turned on/off independently of the other peripherals so when it is disabled, all peripherals except for the CAC will be switched to the same computer and the CAC will remain inactive.